 I would have a song choice floating around in your head so you can get right down to it.
 And bring a lot of enthusiasm!

-Where is it, when can I go and how much does it cost?
+Where is the Melbourne Break Room, when can I go and how much does it cost?

 The Break Room in Melbourne is located at 29 Budd St in Collingwood.